Open Cowork¶

 Roadmap, in the open

-Focused six-phase plan, explicit non-goals, and a high bar for reintroducing deferred advanced workflow features.
+A multi-authority roadmap with non-negotiable product promises, explicit non-goals, and a high bar for reintroducing deferred advanced workflow features.
 No surprises.

 What this is — and isn't¶